EO4wellness/T-I-L/polyglot/README.md

 The road to code is not built in one day.<br>
-**The road to polyglot, likewise, is not built in one day.**<br> _with both skill sets, consistent practice pays off in the long run_
+**The road to polyglot, likewise, is not built in one day.**<br> _with both skill sets, consistent practice pays off in the long run_ and that, my friend, is what this section of my Today I Learned is all about ...plus it gives me a chance to pracice my GIT (somedays) and GITHUB (Other days) skills and . . . my mark down and other skills

 ## Favorite Language Learning Tools